International Baccalaureate (IB)

 - Eased transition into university level courses

-Students not following the full IB Diploma Program may take an individual course for an IB certificate.
+Students not following the full IB Diploma Programme may take an individual course for an IB certificate.
 IB courses require two years of study, followed by externally graded exams.